Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Introduction

-The emergence of adjoint-based optimization methods \cite{pironneau1974optimum, jameson1988aerodynamic}, characterized by computational cost independence from the number of design variables, has enabled the exploration of large-scale practical problems in aerodynamic optimization \cite{lyu2014aerodynamic}.
+The emergence of adjoint-based optimization methods \cite{pironneau1974optimum, jameson1988aerodynamic}, characterized by computational cost independence of the number of design variables, has enabled the exploration of large-scale practical problems in aerodynamic optimization \cite{lyu2014aerodynamic}.
 While a substantial body of literature focuses on steady-state problems, the unsteady nature of numerous aerospace problems, such as aeroacoustics, has received less attention in adjoint-based optimization due to the considerable storage requirements for solving unsteady adjoint equations \cite{zhou2015discrete} and their unconditional instability for chaotic systems \cite{karbasian2022sensitivity}.
 A more robust alternative for aeroacoustic shape optimization using LES is the gradient-free Mesh Adaptive Direct Search (MADS) algorithm \cite{audet2006mesh, abramson2009orthomads}.
-The suitability of MADS, coupled with HORUS, has been demonstrated in the works of Karbasian and Vermeire \cite{karbasian2022gradient} and Aubry et al. \cite{aubry2022high} for aerodynamic shape optimization, and by Hamedi and Vermeire \cite{hamedi2023near} for laminar aeroacoustic shape optimization.
+Unlike optimization methods reliant on gradient information, MADS operates directly on objective function evaluations, making it inherently robust in problems that accurate gradient computation is challenging.
+This independence is a significant advantage in unsteady simulations, where the objective function's landscape can change rapidly over time, making gradient information less reliable or even inaccurate.
+MADS directly optimizes the objective function based on its evaluations, allowing it to adapt to these changes more effectively than gradient-based methods.
+Additionally, the absence of gradient computations reduces sensitivity to initial guesses, promoting more reliable convergence behavior, particularly in transient or highly dynamic environments.
+Hence, MADS emerges as a compelling choice for optimizing unsteady problems, offering a versatile and robust approach capable of navigating the complexities of time-dependent simulations.
+The suitability of MADS, coupled with HORUS, has been demonstrated in the works of Karbasian and Vermeire \cite{karbasian2022gradient} and Aubry et al. \cite{aubry2022high} for aerodynamic shape optimization, and by Hamedi and Vermeire \cite{hamedi2024near} for laminar aeroacoustic shape optimization.